 Red Light Therapy vs Infrared Sauna: What's Actually Different and Which Is Right for You

-"Infrared" appears in both red light therapy and infrared saunas — which causes enormous confusion.
+"Infrared" appears in the name of both red light therapy and infrared saunas — which causes enormous confusion.
 They are fundamentally different technologies that work through entirely different mechanisms.
 One uses light (photons) to directly stimulate cellular processes.
-The other uses heat (thermal energy) to stress the body beneficially.
-Understanding this distinction will tell you which — or whether both — belongs in your health routine.
+The other uses heat (thermal energy) to stress the body in a beneficial way.
+Understanding this distinction tells you which — or whether both — belongs in your health routine.

 The Core Difference: Light vs Heat

-Red light therapy / photobiomodulation: Uses specific wavelengths of light (630-850nm) that penetrate tissue and interact with mitochondrial chromophores (specifically cytochrome c oxidase).
+Red light therapy / photobiomodulation: Uses specific wavelengths of light (roughly 630-850nm) that penetrate tissue and interact with mitochondrial chromophores, chiefly cytochrome c oxidase.
 No significant heating occurs.
-The benefit is cellular — increased ATP production, reduced oxidative stress, stimulation of growth factors and collagen synthesis.
+The proposed benefit is cellular — increased ATP production, reduced oxidative stress, and stimulation of processes like collagen synthesis.

-Infrared sauna (far infrared): Uses far infrared radiation (3-100 μm wavelength) to heat the body.
-The benefit is thermal — heat shock protein activation, increased heart rate, improved circulation, sweating.
-The sauna functions like a passive cardiovascular workout.
+Infrared sauna (far infrared): Uses far-infrared radiation to heat the body directly.
+The benefit is thermal — heat-shock protein activation, elevated heart rate, increased circulation, and heavy sweating.
+In cardiovascular terms it functions somewhat like a passive, low-strain workout.

 Side-by-Side Comparison